AdnanBabakan/Easyform/README.md

 These are all options for ```inputs``` and using them are easy and next I'll show you some examples.

-__*Warning: None of two or more inputs can have same id, If you do so easyform will throw error but will continue with other inputs.*__
+__* :warning: Warning: None of two or more inputs can have same id, If you do so easyform will throw error but will continue with other inputs.*__

 ### Inputs